leapdao/solEVM-enforcer/README.md

 The `destroyed` flag is used to indicate whether or not a (contract) account has been destroyed during execution.
 This can only happen if `SELFDESTRUCT` is called in that contract.

-When executing code, two accounts will always be created - the caller account, and the contract account used to run the provided code.
-In the simple "code + data" call, the caller and contract account are assigned default addresses.
+In the simple `EthereumRuntime.execute` call, the caller and contract account are assigned default addresses.

 In contract code, accounts and account storage are both arrays instead of maps.
 Technically they are implemented as (singly) linked lists.
 This will be improved later.